surajp/universalmock/README.md

 A universal mocking class for Apex, built using the [Apex Stub API](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_testing_stub_api.htm), subject to all its limitations.

+## Installation

+- Simply copy the `UniversalMocker.cls` to your org.
+The `examples` folder merely serves as a reference.

 ## Usage

 ### Setup